 Connect, share, learn and give

-Imperial College has a fantastically diverse community.
-Universities are unique workplaces, and present an amazing opportunity to connect with people from different cultures and backgrounds.
-Participating in a range of activities could be a perfect antidote to the daily routine as well as making friends along the way.
+Imperial College has an incredibly diverse community.
+Universities are unique workplaces and present a fantastic opportunity to connect with people from different cultures and backgrounds.
+Participating in a range of activities could be a perfect antidote to the daily routine and making friends along the way.
 Here is a selection of our socially oriented groups.

 Welcome to MeetUp Imperial – a new staff social networking group, a place where people with similar interests can meet.

 The events advertised and information posted so far include tickets to see Beyonce & Jay Z, Pearl Jam, Strictly Ballroom, theatre and opera tickets, info about lunchtime running club, chess and badminton clubs, useful information on how and where you can get discounts with Imperial College card.

 Anyone who has spare tickets or is looking for someone to go to the theatre with, a concert etc., is welcome to join the group and post messages.
 We’re planning to organise (and advertise through MeetUp) more interesting social events (wine and food tastings, maybe?).